Thrive in today’s evolving accounting industry with George Mason University's flexible, nationally-recognized master of science in accounting program.

 A key advantage of Mason’s accounting program is our ties to the accounting industry through our Accounting Advisory Council.
 The council is comprised of accounting executives from the Big 4, regional firms, and the federal government.
 Senior leaders and industry experts serve as guest speakers to enrich classroom learning.
-Explore the Explore the full list of council members here.
+Explore the full list of council members here.

 The master’s in accounting program requires 30 credits: 15 credits of required, core courses, and 15 credits of elective courses.
 Complete your degree in 11 months (full-time) or 22 months (part-time).
 On-campus classes are offered the evening at Mason’s Fairfax, Virginia campus.

-Whether you pursue the on-campus or online program, you’ll experience the same rigorous and relevant accounting courses taught by Mason’s experienced faculty who bring both theoretical and applied expertise to the classroom by incorporating daily opportunities to connect business theory with reality through role-playing, simulations, projects, and guest speakers.
+Whether you pursue the on-campus or online program, you’ll experience the same rigorous and relevant accounting courses taught by experienced faculty who bring both theoretical and applied expertise to the classroom by incorporating daily opportunities to connect business theory with reality through role-playing, simulations, projects, and guest speakers.

 See courses and electives for the master's of science in accounting program in Mason's University Catalog.